Natural Environment – The Lake Tahoe Basin

 Rituals and Traditions

 Rituals and traditions are school-wide practices that help build a strong school culture and climate.
-These rituals and traditions align with and focus on TEA’s Character Traits and Mission.
+These rituals and traditions align with and focus on TEA’s Character Values and Mission.

-Morning Meeting – Each morning students gather with their Classroom Crew to build relationships, monitor academic progress and foster character as well as prepare for the day ahead.
+Crew Morning Meeting – Each morning, students gather with their Classroom Crew to build relationships, monitor progress, foster character as well as prepare for the day ahead.

-Daily Debrief – Each day, Crew Leaders conduct a daily debrief during which students practice Character Traits and the 5 R’s.
+Crew Daily Debrief – Each day, Crew Leaders conduct a daily debrief during which students practice both Relational and Performance Character Values and take time to reflect on their experiences and progress over the course of the day or week.

-Character Trait Positive Reinforcement – “Gotcha Being Good” cards are handed out by teachers to students who are observed manifesting any one of our five character traits.
+Character Values Positive Reinforcement – “Gotcha Being Good” cards are handed out by teachers to students who are observed manifesting any one of our Relational and Performance Character Values.

-Friday Forum - Following Guilds, the entire school community comes together to bring closure to the school week.
-This is a time to reflect, celebrate accomplishments, show gratitude and provide all students in the school with the opportunity to express themselves publicly.
+Friday Forum – Each Friday at the end of the day, the entire school community comes together to bring closure to the school week.
+This is a time to reflect, celebrate accomplishments, show gratitude, apologize for mistakes and provide all students in the school with the opportunity to express themselves publicly.

-Rite of Passage – Throughout each learning expedition, each student consciously and actively participates in a series of planned rite of passage experiences for which they may receive a Summit Bead at Friday Forum.
+Rites of Passage – Throughout each Learning Expedition, each student consciously and actively participates in a series of planned rite of passage experiences, which highlight and celebrate key experiences in regard to academic achievement, character development and adventure.

-Celebration of Learning – Once each year, the school celebrates the learning and products of students/classes by allowing them to showcase their work during an event that is open to the school and local communities.
+Celebration of Learning – The school celebrates the learning and products of students/classes by allowing them to showcase their work during this event, which is open to the school and local communities.

 Your family’s involvement in our school creates an effective and supportive community, where all students have the opportunity to succeed.
 Parents and guardians are welcome to visit the school if prior arrangements have been made and/or you check in with the school’s front office personnel.
 Your participation in social, outdoor and academic activities is made possible by communicating with your child’s Crew Leader(s).
 Your presence is valued at community events, parent conferences and, of our course, school, since we know constructive learning occurs when you are actively engaged in your child’s educational experiences.